Free cookie consent management tool by TermsFeed A156.21 - 2025 Thresholds

 DURABILITY

 Building products are expected to last a long time, and builders hardware is no exception.
-Thresholds meeting A156.21 have been shown to withstand a 1000 pound compressive load with a permanent set that does not 0.040 in.
+Standard Duty Thresholds meeting A156.21 are subjected to a 1000-pound compressive load with a permanent set of less than 0.040 in.
+(1.02mm).
+Heavy Duty Thresholds meeting A156.21 are subjected to a 10,000-pound compressive load with a permanent set of less than 0.040 in.
 (1.02mm).

 DEFINITIONS

 A useful set of terminology covering threshold attributes is provided.
-For example: Half Saddle: A threshold with a flat top that is smooth or fluted and lies flush with an offset.
-Flat Saddle: A threshold with a flat top that is smooth or fluted.
+For example: Flat Saddle: A threshold with a flat top that is smooth or fluted.
+Thermal Break Threshold A multipart threshold separated by material that inhibits the transfer of heat or cold.

 Building Codes